-If you know (or you think) that your ancestors were from Castelnuovo di Conza, you could find info about your Italian family at Registrar of Vital Statistics in the City Office or at the parishes.
+If you search your ancestors in Castelnuovo di Conza, Campania, info about your Italian family are stored in the City Office archives or at the parishes.

-Registry offices in Campania and in Salerno province were established in early 1800: it means that you could find information in Castelnuovo di Conza registrar as of that date.
+In towns and villages of Campania and in Salerno province registry offices were established in early 1800: it means that you could find information in Castelnuovo di Conza registrar as of that date.

 So, if your ancestors were in Castelnuovo di Conza in the nineteenth or twentieth century, then you could try to contact the City Office of Castelnuovo di Conza to know more.